 The Company's financial assets and liabilities carried at amortized cost are considered Level 2 instruments, because while observable prices and inputs are available, they are not quoted in an active market.
-There has not been any transfer between fair value hierarchy levels during the years ended December 31, 2022 and December 31, 2021.
+There has not been any transfer between fair value hierarchy levels during the periods ended December 31, 2023, and December 31, 2022.